Shader Toggler

 Screenshot of the Change shaders button being clicked.

-The process will look like this:
+The process will first look like this:

 ../_images/shadertoggler9.png